 - .1 Lakes 100 m DPA applies to areas within 100 metres of Shuswap Lake, Mara Lake, Griffin Lake, Three Valley Lake, Victor Lake, Clanwilliam Lake, and the Eagle River.
-The 100 m distance is measured from the following high water marks HWM): - a.
+The 100 m distance is measured from the following high water marks (HWM): - a.
 Shuswap Lake HWM 348.7 m - b.
-Mara Lake HWM 348.8 m - c. all other lakes and the Eagle River 1:5 HWM
+Mara Lake HWM 348.8 m - c. all other lakes and the Eagle River 1 in five year HWM - .2 Where there is uncertainty regarding the location of development in relation to area designated as Lakes 100 m DPA, the CSRD shall require a plan prepared by a BC Land Surveyor or qualified professional (QP) to confirm whether the planned disturbance is within the Lakes 100 m DPA.